defano/wyldcard/README.md

 Property      | Description
 --------------|------------
+`enabled`   | Returns or sets whether the button or field is enabled (a Boolean value).
+When disabled, the part appears "grayed out".
+Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
+May also be set with the `enable` and `disable` commands.
 `script`      | Retrieves or replaces the current script of the part `id`          | Returns the part's id.
 Each part has a globally unique id that is assigned by HyperCard at creation and cannot be changed.
 `name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)